Dehydration can be a runner’s worst nightmare. Symptoms can be as mild as a slight headache, or so severe that they require hospital treatment.

 6. Ultra Pro Vest

 You can tell by the name of this Camelbak that it’s been designed specifically for runners who take part in ultra marathons.
-It comes with two 500ml soft flasks, but you can add 1.5 liters more using a Crux reservoir to give you 2.5 liters of total hydration capacity.
+It comes with two 500ml soft flasks, but you can add 1.5 liters more using a Crux reservoir, to give you 2.5 liters of total hydration capacity.
+More than enough to get you from aid station to aid station.

 There are separate men’s and women’s designs.
 The men’s seems to be more simplistic, while the women’s offers more space on the sides to store accessories.
 Both of them fit the Camelbak standard two 500ml Quick Stow flasks in their front pouches, with a few extra pouches and a zippered pocket on each.

-Both of them are made from mesh that’s sturdy but breathable and have reflective parts on both the front and back for increased safety.
+Both of them are made from sturdy but breathable mesh and have reflective elements on the front and back for increased safety.

 The men’s comes in three sizes (small, medium, and large) and in brighter colors than the women’s.
 The women’s comes in four different sizes (extra small, small, medium, and large).